TheFlyingCircuits/learning-vision/README.md

 To extend the application with new pipelines:

-1. Add a new Python script in the `runPipeline` directory.
+1. Add a new Python script in the `pipelines` directory.
 2. Define a `runPipeline` function within the script with the appropriate image processing code.
-3. Import the script and add a new `elif` condition in the `runPipeline.runPipeline` function to include your new pipeline.
+3. Import the script and add a new `elif` condition in the `pipelineManager.manage` function to include your new pipeline.
+4. Add a tuple to the `modules_to_reload` list in `pipelineManager.reloadPipelines` that contains the module object and it's string name.

+## Dynamic Reload Feature

+The dynamic reload feature in our application allows you to update the image processing pipelines without restarting the entire script.
+This means you can make changes to your pipeline code and apply them on-the-fly, which is particularly useful during development and testing.

+### How to Use Dynamic Reload

+To use the dynamic reload feature, follow these simple steps:

+1. Make your desired code changes in the pipeline modules.
+2. Focus on the main application window.
+3. Press the `Enter` key to trigger the reload process.

+The application will attempt to reload all pipeline modules and print the status of each reload in the console:

+- A message `Reloaded [module_name] successfully.` indicates a successful reload.
+- A message `Failed to reload [module_name]: [error_message]` indicates that there was an error during the reload of the specified module.

+### Error Handling

+If any of the pipeline modules fail to reload due to errors in the code, the feature will catch these exceptions and prevent the entire application from crashing.
+This way, you can simply fix the issue in the relevant module and try reloading again.

+### Benefits of Dynamic Reload

+- **Efficiency**: Eliminates the need for restarting the script to apply changes, saving time.
+- **Continuous Feedback**: Instantly test and debug your pipeline modifications.
+- **Stability**: Isolates errors to individual modules, maintaining overall application stability.

+### Important Notes

+- The dynamic reload feature does not reload the entire state of the script.
+Variables and objects outside of the module scope will retain their state from before the reload.

 ## Support